autowarefoundation/autoware/control/autoware_joy_controller/README.md

-# joy_controller
+# autoware_joy_controller

 ## Role

-`joy_controller` is the package to convert a joy msg to autoware commands (e.g. steering wheel, shift, turn signal, engage) for a vehicle.
+`autoware_joy_controller` is the package to convert a joy msg to autoware commands (e.g. steering wheel, shift, turn signal, engage) for a vehicle.

 ## Usage